โ€‹ โ€‹

 2. Inhale as you lower your right heel to tap the mat, keeping bends in both knees.

-3. Exhale as you pull your right leg back to starting position.
-The movement is slow and controlled.
+3. Exhale as you pull your right leg back to the starting position.
+This movement is slow and controlled.

-4. Repeat with your left heel, tapping the mat and returning to starting position.
+4. Repeat with your left heel, tapping the mat and returning to the starting position.

-Modification: Option to keep both toes on the ground and alternate lifting one knee towards your chest.
-Keep in mind that the closer your knees are to your chest, the easier this ab exercise will be.
+Modification: Option to keep both toes on the ground and alternate lifting 1 knee towards your chest.
+The closer your knees are to your chest, the easier this ab exercise will be.
 The farther your knees are from your chest, the more intense this will be.

 Targets: Deep transverse abs, rectus abdominis muscle, lower abs and obliques.